datalad-handbook/book/docs/basics/101-124-procedures.rst

    (saved or not) in the subdataset, as the version of the subdataset that is tracked in the superdataset simply changed.
 A :command:`datalad save` in the superdataset will make sure that the version of the subdataset gets updated in the superdataset.
+   The section :ref:`nesting2` will elaborate on this general principle later in the handbook.

 As a general note, it can be useful to apply procedures early in the life of a dataset.
 Procedures such